 Now it is one of the top companies that give loans to students in the US.
 It offers undergraduate loans and also lots of graduate loans (MBA, law, bar exam, medical residency, and health professions).

-Yes, Discover does not have flexible payment options (only 15 years) but it makes that up in the host of incentives it offers that would be hard to get anywhere else.
+Yes, Discover does not have flexible payment options (only 15 years) but it makes that up in the plethora of incentives it offers which would be hard to get anywhere else.
 Take for example, when you qualify for a loan, automatically you pre-qualify for the rest of the years in your degree.

 It also promises a 1% cashback on your loan amount if you graduate with a 3.0 GPA and above or its equivalent.